raspberrypilearning/mandala/en/step_3.md

 --- task ---

 **Test:** Click the green flag, and see what pattern is produced.
-You can change the numbers to experiment with patterns that you like, or even add in more calls to your `pattern`{:class="block3myblocks"} function.
+You can change the numbers to experiment with patterns that you like, or even add in more calls to your `pattern`{:class="block3myblocks"}.

 --- /task ---